tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ![image](https://user-images.githubusercontent.com/18376283/224758822-da602e5a-5ce9-46ee-9963-a4ce45f4545a.png)

 The exact method used by this enumeration technique is *GetCredentialType* which gives login information, including Desktop SSO information.
-What TeamsFiltration will do, when you use this method, is generating a random username (in the domain of the target organization), and validating it against *GetCredentialType*. <br />
+What TeamFiltration will do, when you use this method, is generating a random username (in the domain of the target organization), and validating it against *GetCredentialType*. <br />
 This technique has been covered multiple times in the past.
 This API method expects several parameters, we can see this by simply fuzzing the endpoint with Postman and a valid username to start with:

 ![image](https://user-images.githubusercontent.com/18376283/224759295-ccaff878-8992-4a54-b434-1adecedb049f.png)